LeakyAbstractions/blog/quotes/_posts/2011-02-14-your-best-effort.md

   author: Philippe Laurens
 ---

-...I understand.
-But, in the end, we are not shipping *your best effort*, we are shipping *a game*.
+…I understand.
+But, in the end, we are not shipping *your best effort*; we are shipping *a game*.